axype/docs/docs/server.md

 **type**: `table { [any]: any }`

-**description**: isolated `shared`-like global, unique for every script with a different id. `paste1` does not have `paste2`'s isolatedStorage. scripts of the same kind ran multiple times will share the same isolatedStorage.
+**description**: isolated `shared`-like global, unique for every script with a different id. `paste1` does not have `paste2`'s isolatedStorage. scripts of the same kind run multiple times will share the same isolatedStorage.

 ---